whpearson/operations-tutorials/ports.md

 With the -A parameter it tries to print out the contents of the communications.
 The --interface command tells it which network interface to use (imagine you had physical and a wifi network device, each would have a seperate interface), in this case it is lo0 which is the loopback interface, which is where localhost lives.

 Start typing in both the nc and the telnet windows and you should be able to see the content of those messages in the tcpdump window.
+There is lots of other extraneous detail as well.
+You do not have to understand all of it.

 Tcpdump has a complex query language so you can select only certain connections to spy on.
 That is what the port 8080 means.
-You can specify the destination address with "dest <the address>" Try tcpdumping some of the established connections you saw in netstat to see what their chatter looks like.
+You can specify the destination address with "dest <the_address>" Try tcpdumping some of the established connections you saw in netstat to see what their chatter looks like.
 HTTPS traffic is unitelligible because it is encrypted.
 HTTP traffic is more easily intercepted and anyone on the way to a foreign server can run a tcpdump and find out what is going on.